Maximize Muscle Mass with Drop Sets

 Most popular among bodybuilders and those looking to create symmetry in their physique, drop setting (also known as break downs, strip sets and descending sets) is the practice of working to or just short of muscular exhaustion with a single weight, then stripping off between 10 to 30% of the weight to complete more reps.

-Compared to straight sets that only combat the first layer of fibres, preventing you from reaching maximal growth potential, drop sets work to activate the deepest muscle fibers, leading to maximum growth.
+Compared to straight sets that only combat the first layer of fibres, preventing you from reaching maximal growth potential, drop sets work to activate the deepest muscle fibers, leading to maximum lean body mass.
 This technique is very effective in inducing hypertrophy, but is not conducive to speed, strength or power.
-As such, you will rarely see football players or similar athletes training with drop sets.
+As such, you will rarely see football players or similar athletes training with such sets.

 Why are Drop Sets Effective?